Loading...

 While cavities themselves aren’t an inherited trait, factors such as enamel strength, saliva production, and tooth shape can increase the risk of cavities.
 And these traits are passed down from family.

-How to Prevent Cavities in My Little Ones
+How to Prevent Cavities in Toddlers & Kids: 5 Helpful Tips

-There are several things you can do to stop cavities from developing or prevent them from worsening in severity.
+Here are 5 action items you can use to help stop cavities from developing in your little ones’ mouths – or prevent them from worsening in severity, even if they have.

 Limit sugary foods and drinks like candy and soda because these feed the bacteria that cause cavities.
 Instead, opt for healthy snacks.